noahrav/offerings/rules.md

 Break Loop - Fixed an issue where the indenting was incorrect when called in a multiple loop.

 ### Expanded Commands With Restrictions:

+Show Picture - Horizontal/vertical inversion, angle designation, blending mode, origin specification, and variable number for some of its parameters were added.
+Do not use these features for pictures intended to be synched, as they are currently not supported for synching.

+Move Picture - Horizontal/vertical inversion, angle designation, blending mode, origin specification, and variable number for some of its parameters were added.
+A negative move time is now handled in frames.
+Do not use these features for pictures intended to be synched, as they are currently not supported for synching.

 Erase Picture - Variable number for some of its parameters were added.
 Erasing All Pictures was added, but is not authorised to be used to avoid conflicting with system pictures.